conorsheehan97/Double_Pendulum/README.md

 This project is an exploration of the dynamics of the double pendulum system using Python.
 It covers theoretical derivations, numerical simulations, and visualizations of this fascinating system.

+If you want to skip all of the boring stuff, I have the app deployed over yonder on Streamlit [here](https://conors-double-pendulum.streamlit.app/):
 ## Overview

 The double pendulum consists of two pendulums connected end-to-end.
 While the system appears simple, it exhibits chaotic dynamics, where small differences in initial conditions result in vastly different outcomes.
 This makes it a compelling subject for both theoretical study and numerical simulation.